Skip to content

 ParaView is an open-source, multi-platform data analysis and visualization application.
 The ParaView package comprises different tools which are designed to meet interactive, batch and in-situ workflows.

-ParaView is available on ZIH systems from the modules system.
+ParaView is available through the module system.
 The following command lists the available versions

 [...]